 Note: The shelf must be far enough from the cabinet walls to ensure a smooth rotation.

-• Use a soft cloth and a mild cleaning agent, such as dish soap, for the shelves.
+- Use a soft cloth and a mild cleaning agent, such as dish soap, to clean the shelves.

-• Avoid harsh detergents like ammonia and bleach that can damage the shelf.
+- Avoid harsh chemicals like ammonia and bleach that can damage the shelf.

-Lower shelves in the kitchen are the most common place to find lazy Susans.
+While lower shelves in the kitchen are the most common place to find lazy Susans, there are so many other spots around the house where they can be beneficial.

 Check out this video to learn more: